 What does it take to do well at this event?

-Depending on your level, it will take you between 6h30 and 14 hours to finish the 175km and 4,900m of climbing that takes you from Bourg d’Oisans to Alpe d’Huez, via the Glandon, the Télégraphe and the Galibier.
-It is not the shortest route…
+Depending on your level, it will take you between 6h30 and 14 hours to complete the 175km and 4,900m of climbing that takes you from Bourg d’Oisans to Alpe d’Huez, via the Glandon, the Télégraphe and the Galibier.

-- The ability to maintain focus and motivation on long climbs
+- Able to maintain focus and motivation on long climbs

 - The mental ability to descend and corner at speeds above 60 km/hr

 - Able to stay positive and deal with inevitable tiredness, setbacks and negative thoughts